 Another mission is close to his heart: defending the right to education for children affected by poverty.
 Highly committed, he has been the patron of ASED since its creation.

-The ASED Committee is made up of a team of committed professionals who put their expertise and energy at the service of the association.
+The ASED Board is made up of a team of committed professionals who put their expertise and energy at the service of the association.

 Each member is a reference in his or her field of activity and provides support to ASED staff.

 The modest size of the Geneva head office and its strong territorial roots are a real asset, enabling ASED to be close to its partners, donors, members and the general public.
-This human dimension, complemented by its inclusive vision, naturally places ASED at the heart of the actions it supports, and gives it a privileged position in project monitoring, guaranteeing the organization’s ethics and effectiveness.
+Its human scale, complemented by its inclusive vision, naturally places ASED at the heart of the actions it supports, and gives it a privileged position in project monitoring, guaranteeing the organisation’s ethics and effectiveness.

 All ASED’s efforts are focused on the field and the projects carried out there.
 This is why the association is keen to maintain a balance between the number of staff at head office and in the field.